yacineMahdid/classroom/Deep Learning Book/README.md

 - Chain rule of probability = joint probability distribution can be decomposed into conditional distribution over only one variable.
 - We have expected values and vairance for probability distributions

-Useful common probability distributions:
+Useful common probability distributions:(at page 60)
-- Bernoulli
 ## Chapter 4: Numerical Computation

 ## Chapter 5: Machine Learning Basics